 Perhaps you have always dreamed about cruising down the road, turning up the music and feeling the wind blow through your hair as you ride on a motorcycle.
 For many people, this dream is enough to propel them into getting their motorcycle rider’s license.
 If you are at this point, you should realize that it is still important to consider the type of motorcycle that you are going to purchase for riding on the road.
-If you are a beginner or unskilled in riding motorcycles, then there are certain types of motorcycles that may be preferable for your experience level.
+If you are a beginner or unskilled in riding motorcycles, then certain kinds of bikes may be preferable for your experience level.

 A cruiser is another popular type of motorcycle that is known for its forward riding position.
 Riders on these motorcycles are recognizable for the high position of their hands on gears and leaned-back riding style.
 Cruisers also have a low ground clearance.

-Sport bikes are popular with experienced motorcycle riders.
-Those who enjoy riding at high speeds and enjoy riding on rugged terrain use sport bikes.
+Sports bikes are popular with experienced motorcycle riders.
+Those who enjoy riding at high speeds and enjoy riding on rugged terrain use sports bikes.

 Stats from the Highway Loss Data Institute (HLDI)